Jul 08, 2026

 FAQ

-Can I start taking probiotics if I am already in my third trimester?
+Can I start probiotics in the middle of my pregnancy?

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.